rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 * pod (user profile namespace)

 Note that we only need pods as Velero looks for pods with associated podvolumebackup resources when deciding whether to restore a persistent volume.

+### Pod logs

+Pod logs are only preserved if you use Container Insights to archive logs to CloudWatch.